Vishvapriya666/Operations-on-matrices-using-C/README.md

 # Operations-on-matrices-using-C
-The following program is about mathematical operations done on matrices using C
+The following program is about mathematical operations like addition, subtraction and transpose on matrices done on matrices using C

 #include<stdio.h>